 There is a logical explanation why the Apostle Paul message to Christians was more strict, judgmental, and even more unloving.
 Examine the Facts About The Apostle Paul

-Some say that the Watchtower uses 1 Cor 5:13 as an excuse to disfellowship and shun everyone who challenges the authority of the Watchtower and JW elders without regard for whether they are 'wicked' or not.
+Some say that the organization uses 1 Cor 5:13 as an excuse to disfellowship and shun everyone who challenges the authority of the organization and JW elders without regard for whether they are 'wicked' or not.
 Many Jehovah's Witnesses get disfellowshipped simply because their loyalty to the organization is in question.
 For example, Raymond Franz served on the Governing Body of Jehovah's Witnesses for nine years.
 See what he says about disfellowshipping in his books, In Search of Christian Freedom and Crisis of Conscience

 Examine the reasons for disfellowshipping, disassociation, and disfellowshipping as outlined in the secret publication for Elders, 'Shepherd the Flock of God'.
 Then read what Paul says in 1 Cor.
 5:13.
 Are they acting in harmony with what the Bible says?
 Are they following the teachings of Christ 2 John 1: 9 - 11; Luke 10:26-37